-The medal will be awarded to Scientists working in the UK in all fields of Catalytic science and engineering.
+The medal can be awarded to any Scientist working in the UK in one or more fields of Catalytic science and engineering.

 The medal will alternate between Scientists in the Early and Mid-career stage.
 The selection committee will consider the following aspects of all nominations as appropriate:

 - Collaborative and multidisciplinary nature of their research

 The deadline for nominations is 30 September 2023 and the 2023 JMT Medal will be awarded to an *Early Career researcher in Catalysis.

 Nominations must include:

 • Citation (250 word maximum) statement of why the candidate should receive the award.
 This is the key document in the nomination and this information should be relevant to the achievements for which the award is being offered.

 • Biographical Sketch (250 word maximum); this provides background information on the nominee and summarizes past accomplishments.

 • Curriculum Vitae (maximum 2 pages – 1 page CV and 1 page publication highlights ).